Gross Domestic Products 2017-2023

 GDP at Current Price, 2022 to 2023

 The Papua New Guinea economy contracted by K800 million, representing a 0.7% decrease from 2022.
-This decline was attributed to a slight increase production volumes (+3.0%) and declining prices (-3.8%).
+This decline was mainly due to falling export prices for Mining and Agriculture commodities.

-Key contributing industry to the decline was Mining and Quarrying with a 14.7% fall or a K5,217 million decrease.
+The largest decline was observed in Mining and Quarrying with a 14.7% fall or a K5,217 million decrease.

 The main Offsets to the decline were: